Discover Normandy’s Arresting Visuals and Can’t-miss Famous Sites in luxury

 Continue to Utah beach and Sainte-Marie-du-Mont, one of the five landing beaches where 23,200 soldiers landed on D-Day and Pointe du Hoc, one of the German fortification points overlooking the sea from its vertical cliff.

-We continue the tour with visits to the American cemetery of Colleville-sur-Mer: the chapel, the memorial and the garden, which extends over 70 hectares overlooking Omaha Beach, the German coastal defence battery of Longues-sur-Mer, a major structure of the Atlantic Wall and Arromanches, an exceptional site of the Battle of Normandy with the remains of its huge artificial floating port and the landing museum, built in 1954.
+We continue the tour with visits to the American cemetery of Colleville-Sur-Mer: the chapel, the memorial, and the garden, which extends over 70 hectares overlooking Omaha Beach, the German coastal defense battery of Longues-Sur-Mer, a major structure of the Atlantic Wall and Arromanches, an exceptional site of the Battle of Normandy with the remains of its huge artificial floating port and the landing museum, built-in 1954.

 Day 4: Guided tour to Mont Saint Michel